 *Groups are included in these times.
 If you are calling for an assessment, it is suggested that you call to set aside a specific time to allow to fill out paper work, usually 45 minutes*

-We accept: Cash, Credit Cards for Psyco-educational classes
+We accept: Cash, Credit Cards for Psycho-educational classes

-We accept: Blue Cross Blue Shield, Tri-Care and Mental Health Services and sliding fee scale for all who have to pay out of pocket.
+Insurances Accepted: Blue Cross Blue Shield, Tri-Care, Cigna, Aetna Coventry and Mental Health Services and sliding fee scale for all who have to pay out of pocket.

 We have services for the hearing impaired and provide services for Spanish speaking clients.